gallorob/gallorob.github.io/hobbies/wizardry_pages/music.md

 However, what Snafaru does not have (while I do) is the Wizardry CD Drama 1.

-Aside from the music, the CD tells the story of Aran and Maria, and their attempt to recover the sword Hansil and the Diamond Knight's equipment (the God Armor) to overthrow the demon Dabalpus.
+Aside from the music, the CD tells the story of Alan and Maria, and their attempt to recover the sword Hansil and the Diamond Knight's equipment (the God Armor) to overthrow the demon Davalpus.

 I quite enjoyed the voice acting in the drama, it reminded me a lot of the slightly exaggerated voice acting in the Wizardry OVA and the old Lodoss War anime series.

 With the power of machine learning, below is the English translation of each track.

-### 01: Monster Allocation Center
+### 01: Monster Allocation Center (04:08)

 *(Screams, roaring sounds)*